Samanid Epigraphic Ware: Methods

 The method of production of the epigraphic ware was done in several steps.
 First, the clay had to be refined from local deposits.
 Then, the clay was shaped by the potter into the final form.
 This was most commonly a flat plate or bowl with flaring sides.
-The dish would then be dried to leather hardness and so that detailed knife work could be done before becoming bone dry.
+The dish would then be dried to leather hardness so that detailed knife work could be done before becoming bone dry.
 Once fully dry, the slip and calligraphy could be added.
 The white slip coating the pottery is made from a diluted white clay pigment, but the most common colored slips were black, purple, or red, made from manganese or iron.
 The calligraphy was added mainly as a decorative element, although the inscriptions are always legible and sometimes the painter's decorative elements could be quite humorous.
 Finally, slipware was glazed and fired, usually at a temperature of 850-900 °C. It is likely that the entire process was not done by one person, but that several artists specializing in different disciplines would contribute to the creation of one dish.